-Utah Fire & Rescue Academy was awarded the Best of State award in the category of Community Development – Public Sector, Public Safety for 2011 and 2012!
+Utah Fire & Rescue Academy (UFRA) was awarded the Best of State award in the category of Community Development – Public Sector, Public Safety for 2011, 2012, 2013 and 2014!

 Thank you to all of our staff, instructors, testers, customers, and students for making UFRA an award winning organization.
 We are grateful for everyone's continued effort in striving for excellence in fire service training.

 The Fire & Emergency Higher Education Program (FESHE) at the National Fire Academy (NFA) presented UFRA Assistant Director, Steve Lutz, with their "Lasting Achievement Award" for pioneering work on the fire officer professional development project.
 The award was presented at the annual conference at the NFA in Emmitsburg, Maryland.
 Lutz also presented a talk on the Utah Professional Development Project at the conference.